Overview

 - Golf green fees are complimentary for residents; visitors can rent clubs and pay a standard green‑fee (price listed on the Discover Ireland golf page).

-- Falconry walks are priced per person; booking is essential as slots fill quickly, especially in summer.
+- Falconry walks are priced per person; advance booking is essential, especially in summer.

 Contact